 Call for paper and conference announcements will be circulated in any period of the year.

 Bibliographical newsletters will be circulated on a periodical basis.

-The next bibliographical newsletter will occur in AUTUMN.
-You are invited to send us, within OCTOBER 15TH
+The next bibliographical newsletter will occur in summer.
+You are invited to send us your form, within JUNE 30TH

 new works open source (reports, working papers, papers and presentation presented to conferences).
 In this case send